glapa-grossklag/vim-md-md/README.md

 # Usage

 All of the features of this plugin are made available through `<Plug>` mappings.
-As an example, this is how one would use toggle a markdown checkbox using the `<Enter>` key:
+As an example, to toggle a markdown checkbox using the `<Enter>` key:
 ```vim
 map <Enter> <Plug>MDCheckboxToggle
 ```